 Students preparing for graduation must complete formal applications for degrees or certificates.
 Application forms are available from Enrollment Services, Bldg.
 7 and online on the college website and on the student portal.
 A completed application form, signed by the advisor or program coordinator, must be on file at Enrollment Services no later than two weeks prior to the end of the quarter in which a student plans to graduate.
-A \$10.50 non-refundable fee is attached to the application.
-Students applying to graduate with the Associate in Arts and Sciences degree, Option B, must complete Option B application forms, which must be signed by advisors.
-See additional information under Option B Degrees on page 39.
+Students applying to graduate with the Associate in Arts degree, Option B, must complete Option B application forms, which must be signed by advisors.
+See additional information under Option B Degrees.